M8 Alliance Executive Committee

 José Eduardo Krieger is Professor of Genetics and Molecular Medicine at the University of São Paulo Medical School and Director of the Laboratory of Genetics & Molecular Cardiology at the Heart Institute (InCor).
 He is the President of the State of Sao Paulo Academy of Science and regular member of the Brazilian Academy of Science.

-Since 2006, Dr. Tarik Möröy is the President and Scientific Director of the Institut de recherches cliniques de Montréal (IRCM), as well as Director of the Hematopoiesis and Cancer research unit and Full IRCM Research Professor.
-He holds the Canada Research Chair in Hematopoiesis and Immune Cell Differentiation.
-He is also Full Research Professor at the Université de Montréal and adjunct professor at McGill University.
-Since 1991, he has trained over 50 postdoctoral fellows and graduate students and he has authored more than 150 scientific publications.
+He holds the Canada Research Chair in Hematopoiesis and Immune Cell Differentiation and is Full Research Professor at the University of Montreal and Adjunct Professor at McGill University.
 Until 2006, he held several senior management positions in Germany.
 He is member of the Board of Directors of the Canadian Society for Molecular Biosciences (CSBM) and Research Canada.
-He is also appointed “Honorary Guest Professor” by the Capital University in Beijing for outstanding achievements in immunology.

 Professor Cao Xuetao major interests are immunobiology of APCs (dendritic cells, macrophages), TLR signaling and immune regulation, cancer immunotherapy and gene therapy.
 In recent years he is investigating the mechanisms for immune recognition and TLR signaling.